 Abstract

-Background and Objectives: The innovation value chain is one of the basic tools of the growth strategy in the organization, which increases the market share, competition in the market and entering new markets.
-The innovation value chain is considered as a "sequential, three-step process that includes idea generation, idea development, and the dissemination of developed concepts," and the key point is that if any link fails or is weak, the whole may fail.
-The process will fail regardless of the strength of other ties, so innovation actions regardless of the internal structure will probably lead to failure.
-In this article, an attempt has been made to locate the value chain of innovation as a key strategy in the science, technology and innovation development document of Hamedan province, and to examine the impact of this strategy in the proposed projects.
+Background and Objective: The innovation value chain is regarded as one of the fundamental tools of growth strategy within organizations.
+It contributes to increasing market share, enhancing competitiveness, and facilitating entry into new markets.
+The innovation value chain is considered a sequential, three-stage process consisting of idea generation, idea development, and diffusion of developed concepts.
+The key point is that if any of the links in this chain fails or weakens, the entire process may collapse regardless of the strength of the other links.
+Therefore, innovation activities that disregard internal structure are likely to lead to failure.
+This paper aims to position the innovation value chain as a key strategic approach in the Science, Technology, and Innovation Development Plan of Hamedan Province and to examine the impact of this strategy on the proposed projects.

 Keywords